Covid Algarve Protocol

 Symptoms & change your tour

-Should you have the symptoms of coronavirus such as fever, coughing and difficulties breathing, please contact the National Health Services in Portugal at telephone +351 808 24 24 24 or got to SNS24.gov.pt.
+Should you have the symptoms of Covid in the Algarve such as fever, coughing and difficulties breathing, please contact the National Health Services in Portugal at telephone +351 808 24 24 24 or go to SNS24.gov.pt.

 Phone/ WhatsApp +351 912 120 123 🇵🇹 🇳🇱 🇬🇧 🇩🇪

 There is no scientific proof in the advice below.